GaboAlba/CoderOne_Q_Learning/README.md

   2. `IntelAgent.py` (Right now it only does random movements, as it is being used to test the game state reads for accuracy)
   3. `my_agent.py` (This one a sample agent that does random movements to test different functionalities)

-After this is done, inside the virtual environment, and inside the `dungeon` directory run the following command to test it
+After this is done, inside the virtual environment, and inside the `dungeon` directory run the following command to install all dependencies

+`pip install requirements.txt`

+Once all dependencies are sorted, please run this command to make sure everything is working right.

 `python -m coderone.dungeon.main my_agent.py IntelAgent.py`

+You should see the Board Matrix, the player ammo quantity and the player reward being printed in the terminal, as well as the knight move do random actions in game.

 ## Current state of the development
 The development of this agent consists in the following stages
  1. [x] Testing movement and ability interaction with the game
  2. [x] Read the game state and normalize the input as numbers
- 3. [ ] Read the player state and get the ammo and reward from it
+ 3. [x] Read the player state and get the ammo and reward from it
  4. [x] Develop the Neural Network constructor
  5. [x] Develop the Neural Network training logic
  6. [ ] Develop the optimizing algorithm